CwCw0/Responsive-Website/README.md

 This repo consists of my index.html, several pages of css; seperated (Style, General, Media Queries).

-I'm learning github and trying to connect myself to the wonderful world of programming.
+I'm learning github and trying to connect myself to the wonderful world of programming, As this is my first project, would love for tips and help from anyone!